Getting Started

-What's included in the Self Service plan?
+What's included in Credit 800?

 Everything you need to run your own credit repair — completely free.
-Unlimited AI dispute letters, budget tracker, debt payoff optimizer, credit score simulator, loan readiness calculator, goals tracker, document vault, CFPB complaint generator, letter templates library (goodwill, pay-for-delete, cease & desist, debt validation, and more), creditor letter analyzer, and smart notifications.
+Unlimited dispute letters, budget tracker, debt payoff optimizer, credit score simulator, loan readiness calculator, goals tracker, document vault, CFPB complaint generator, letter templates library (goodwill, pay-for-delete, cease & desist, debt validation, and more), creditor letter analyzer, and smart notifications.
 No feature gates, no usage limits.
 You can also mail disputes via USPS for $2/letter.

 How is Credit 800 different from hiring a credit repair company?